-This list is Pololu trillion rupiah , or ramps short.
-It was designed as a low-cost small package RepRap needs to accommodate the entire electronics .
-Oblique interfaces with the powerful Arduino MEGA platform Arduino Mega , and have plenty of room for expansion.
-On the stepper drives and a Arduino MEGA shield extruder control electronics for easy maintenance , replacement parts , upgrades and expansion capabilities , including plug-in modular design .
-In addition, some Arduino expansion boards can be added to the system , as long as the main ramp plate is saved to the top of the stack .
+The Pololu trillion rupiah, or RAMPS for short.
+It is designed to fit the entire electronics needed for a RepRap in one small package .
+Oblique interfaces with the powerful Arduino MEGA platform Arduino Mega and has plenty of room for expansion on the stepper drives and a Arduino MEGA shield extruder control electronics for easy maintenance, replacement parts, upgrades and expansion capabilities, including plug-in modular design.
+In addition, some Arduino expansion boards can be added to the system, as long as the main ramp plate is saved to the top of the stack .

-The board is mainly based on Adrian 's Pololu_Electronics and work Tonok 's .
-The proposed anti- Vick copper etching method .
-Vick is also inspired by the work of EasyDrivers .
+The board is mainly based on Adrian 's Pololu_Electronics and works with Tonok 's.
+The proposed anti- Vick copper etching method.
+Vick is also inspired by the work of EasyDrivers.
 Adrian'sPololu_Electronics circuit design mainly based on Joaz RepRapSource.com provide initial pin definitions and many design improvements.
-Too much inspiration , advice, and from Prusajr, Kliment, Maxbots, Rick, and many other ideas RepRap community.
+More inspiration, advice and uses from Prusajr, Kliment, Maxbots, Rick as well asmany other ideas RepRap community.